My Voice, My Story

 • Understanding intent versus impact and the possible implications when the two don’t align.

-• Developing awareness and understanding of experiences of exclusion and inclusion in the learning and research environment.
+• Developing awareness and understanding of experiences of exclusion and inclusion in research and mentoring environments.

 • Establishing respect for our mutual similarities and differences.